metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_mirror_maker2_v1beta2_manifest.md

 - `access_token` (Attributes) Link to Kubernetes Secret containing the access token which was obtained from the authorization server. (see [below for nested schema](#nestedatt--spec--clusters--authentication--access_token))
 - `access_token_is_jwt` (Boolean) Configure whether access token should be treated as JWT.
 This should be set to 'false' if the authorization server returns opaque tokens.
 Defaults to 'true'.
+- `access_token_location` (String) Path to the token file containing an access token to be used for authentication.
 - `audience` (String) OAuth audience to use when authenticating against the authorization server.
 Some authorization servers require the audience to be explicitly set.
 The possible values depend on how the authorization server is configured.
 By default, 'audience' is not specified when performing the token endpoint request.
 - `certificate_and_key` (Attributes) Reference to the 'Secret' which holds the certificate and private key pair. (see [below for nested schema](#nestedatt--spec--clusters--authentication--certificate_and_key))
+- `client_assertion` (Attributes) Link to Kubernetes secret containing the client assertion which was manually configured for the client. (see [below for nested schema](#nestedatt--spec--clusters--authentication--client_assertion))
+- `client_assertion_location` (String) Path to the file containing the client assertion to be used for authentication.
+- `client_assertion_type` (String) The client assertion type.
+If not set, and either 'clientAssertion' or 'clientAssertionLocation' is configured, this value defaults to 'urn:ietf:params:oauth:client-assertion-type:jwt-bearer'.
 - `client_id` (String) OAuth Client ID which the Kafka client can use to authenticate against the OAuth server and use the token endpoint URI.
 - `client_secret` (Attributes) Link to Kubernetes Secret containing the OAuth client secret which the Kafka client can use to authenticate against the OAuth server and use the token endpoint URI. (see [below for nested schema](#nestedatt--spec--clusters--authentication--client_secret))
 - `connect_timeout_seconds` (Number) The connect timeout in seconds when connecting to authorization server.
 If not set, the effective connect timeout is 60 seconds.